oren-z0/ln2email/README.md

 # Lightning to Email

-Forward lightning payments from your email address + ".ln2.email" to your current lightning wallet.
+Redirect lightning payments from your email address + ".ln2.email" to your current lightning wallet.

 ![](/public/og.png)